Australian Opal Freeform Cabochon no.11 media thumbnails

 Finish Mirror polish

-Hardness 5.5–6.5 Mohs — we recommend closed bezel setting to protect the edges
+Hardness 5.5–6.5 Mohs — we recommend a bezel setting to protect the edges

 Origin Lightning Ridge, New South Wales, Australia

 Treatment Untreated.
-Opal contains water in its structure; no stabilization or impregnation processes have been applied.
+The opal contains water in its structure; no stabilization or impregnation process has been applied.

 Item Type Unique piece